Austin Motor Vehicle Accident Lawyers

 We can help with a variety of motor vehicle accident claims including:

-- DWI accidents: A DWI claim may cover drivers, passengers in either party’s car, as well as pedestrians.
+- Austin DWI accidents: A DWI claim may cover drivers, passengers in either party’s car, as well as pedestrians.
 Winning such a lawsuit involves proving the driver was drunk, as well as his impairment leading to the victim’s injury.

-- Auto/pedestrian accidents: If you have been injured as a pedestrian, your injuries may be severe.
+- Austin Auto/pedestrian accidents: If you have been injured as a pedestrian, your injuries may be severe.
 Our Austin motor vehicle accident lawyers can thoroughly investigate the collision to determine fault for your claim to help you seek compensation.

 According to Texas Civil Practice & Remedies Code section 16.003, any personal injury claim related to car accidents (whether being filed by a pedestrian, passenger, motorcyclist, or driver) must be filed within 2 years of the date of their accident.
 Failure to file your lawsuit within this time limit may result in your case being dismissed.

-The same statute applies to individuals wishing to file a lawsuit over damaged property (your vehicle).
+The same statute applies to individuals wishing to file a lawsuit over the damaged property (your vehicle).
 If you believe that you may not receive the amount of compensation you have requested and you may need to take your case to court, you should speak to our firm as soon as possible to determine what your next steps should be.

 Contact our Austin motor vehicle accident attorneys to request a free, in-person case evaluation today.